helfo2/pong/README.md

 * Support for more players
 * An explicit RESET state, enabling the possibility of not being necessary to reset the server.
 * Maybe use of UDP protocol specially for real-time events, instead of TCP.
-This would avoid some overhead.
+This would avoid some overhead (20 bytes TCP header).
 * AI
 * Ball acceleration over time